 Because of modern adoption, a child can grow up knowing that she inherits good things from both sides of her story.

-With permission from Melissa and David Radke, we are honored to share this excerpt from Eat Cake.
+With permission from Melissa and David Radke, we are honored to share this letter to her daughter's birth mother excerpt from Eat Cake.
 Be Brave. with you below.

 ♥ ♥ ♥